-All of most of my dislike for traveling in Xinjiang had to do with the constant security checkpoints EVERYWHERE.
+All of most of my dislike for traveling in Xinjiang had to do with the constant security checkpoints EVERYWHERE (and this doesn’t even begin to touch on the subject of what the local people in this region endure daily).
 They are extremely thorough and you’ll need to go through a mind-numbing number of them to go even a short distance.
 Thanks to Western China I will never whine about TSA in the United States.
 Consider yourselves warned about the frustrations of travel in the Xinjiang Province.

 Hire A Taxi

 While you could try to get to all the places I will list by public transport, if you only have one day to see Turpan’s surroundings it only makes sense to hire a taxi.
 You should be able to negotiate a taxi hire for the day to around 300-350 RMB (Note the current exchange rate as of April 2021 is $1 USD = ¥ 6.57 RMB).

 At 44m tall this is the tallest minaret in all of China, located next to an Uyghur Mosque just outside the city center of Turpan.
 Built to honor Emin Hoja, a Turpan general.

 Jiaohe Ancient City

 A large fortress atop a cliff overlooking two river valleys.
 It is one of the world’s largest and best-preserved ancient cities, with far more buildings still intact than the nearby Gaochang Ancient City.
 Just 8 km west of Turpan.